 Positive relationship which has expanded quickly in recent years.

 Mining and energy sectors, education and people-to-people ties.
 The relationship between Australia and Peru has expanded quickly in recent years

 One of the fastest growing economies globally for two decades.
 Key areas of interest include mining and energy, education, tourism and people-to-people links.

-Peru has Free Trade Agreements (FTAs) with the United States, Canada, the European Union, China and many other countries, and is a member of the Andean Community Customs Union.
+Peru has Free Trade Agreements (FTAs) with Australia, the United States, Canada, the European Union, China and many other countries, and is a member of the Andean Community Customs Union.

-- Peruvian visitors to Australia (2017) – 4,200
+- Peruvian visitors to Australia (2019 Dept of Home Affairs) #

-- Australian visitors to Peru (primary destination 2017)* – 19,200
+- Australian visitors to Peru (primary destination (2019 Dept of Home Affairs) # *

-- Resident Australian population born in Peru (2016) – 9,550
+- Resident Australian population born in Peru (2016 Census)

-- Australian residents of Peruvian descent (2016) – 11,100
+- Australian residents of Peruvian descent (2016 Census)

-- Peruvian students in Australia (2017) – 1,140
+- Peruvian students in Australia (2019 Dept of Education)

 High level engagement

-- September – An Australian parliamentary delegation visited Peru.
+2018 September –Australian parliamentary delegation visited Peru.

-- February – Peru's Minister for Foreign Trade and Tourism, Mr Eduardo Ferreyros, signed the Peru-Australia FTA (PAFTA) in Canberra.
+2018 February – Peru's Minister for Foreign Trade and Tourism, Mr Eduardo Ferreyros, signed the Peru-Australia FTA (PAFTA) in Canberra.

-- November – Prime Minister Malcolm Turnbull and Minister for Trade, Tourism and Investment Steven Ciobo attended APEC in Lima.
+2016 November – Prime Minister Malcolm Turnbull and Minister for Trade, Tourism and Investment Steven Ciobo attended APEC in Lima.

 Agreements with Peru

-- Pacific Alliance FTA (under negotiation)
+- In progress Pacific Alliance FTA (under negotiation)

-- Air Services Agreement (ratification in progress)
+- 2017 Air Services Agreement (undergoing treaty process)

-- Work and Holiday MoU
+- 2017 Work and Holiday Visa (WHV)

-- MoU on Water Cooperation
+- 2017 MoU on Water Cooperation

-- MoU on Education
+- 2016 MoU on Education

-- MoU on Political Consultations and Cooperation and Development Cooperation
+- 2011 MoU on Political Consultations and Cooperation and Development Cooperation